supposedly/dialect-museum/README.md

   at a time, but unlike in the OED's solution, you can easily explore the full range of possible pronunciations if you'd like to.

-With that done, I think it's about time to drop the theoretical stuff and get into how this thing really works.
+With that done, I think it's about time to drop the abstract stuff and get into how this thing really works.

 # How this thing really works